TuGraph-family/Awesome-Text2GQL/README.md

 This example shows how to use AwesomeText2GQL Framework to generalize from one ISO-GQL corpus pair to construct a Text2GQL corpus dataset.

+#### English to Chinese

+`python ./examples/english_to_chinese.py`

+This example shows how to use AwesomeText2GQL Framework to translate English question into Chinese question with the same semantic meaning.

 ## Modules

 Awesome-Text2GQL use Translator, Generalizer and Generator to assit the entire process of Text2GQL dataset construction.